CandyCoded/CandyCoded/README.md

 ### InputManager

-**Warning: Being considered for deprecated in favor of the new Unity InputSystem** <https://github.com/Unity-Technologies/InputSystem>
+**Warning: Being considered for deprecation in favor of the new Unity InputSystem** <https://github.com/Unity-Technologies/InputSystem>

 ```csharp
 Debug.Log(CandyCoded.InputManager.InputDown);